 8) What does your work-life balance look like?

 I don’t work on weekends or evenings unless I absolutely have to, and my bar for after-hours work is high.
 I typically get more accomplished during a workday than other people I know who are “working all the time”.
 How?
-I work efficiently, effectively, and am fully focused at work.
+I work efficiently, effectively, and fully focus at work.
 Since I’ve had kids for 14 years, I’ve had to adapt to this working style in order to make sure I still have time for my family.

 Then, of course, there’s my side hustle – Chief Mom Officer.
 With that, I do the hard, time-consuming work late nights, early mornings, and on weekends while the boys are playing.
 Also on days off and vacation days where we’re not traveling, I work to get ahead in content creation.

-I tend to have ultra-productive days where I get ahead of things, followed by a number of less productive days where I’m spending time with the family.
+I tend to have ultra-productive days where I get ahead of things.
+Followed by a number of less productive days where I’m spending time with the family.
 Balance is important, and I don’t want my family to suffer for the sake of the side hustle.

 9) The most important piece of advice/How would you like to help a good friend who struggles with money?

 My most important money advice to women would be to “know your money”.
-There are too many women out there who rely on someone else to handle the investment decisions, insurance decisions, saving strategy, etc.
+There are too many women out there who rely on someone else to handle investment decisions, insurance decisions, saving strategy, etc.

 10) Is there anything else you’d like to share with our Women who Money readers?

 Just that there is a ton of money smart women out there – and you can be one too!
 When you’re at the beginning of a financial journey and just starting out, it can seem overwhelming.
 So many terms, so much to know, and so many people doing “better” than you are.
 But it’s possible for every woman to become money smart.